 As a new regulatory college, CRPO is not permitted to impose residency or citizenship requirements on individuals who apply to CRPO.
 Hence it is possible for an individual who resides in another province, or anywhere in the world, to become registered with CRPO.

 Application & Registration Process

 The application and registration processes for an individual who resides in another Canadian province is virtually identical to the registration process that an Ontario-based individual would follow.
 All registration requirements and fees are the same, whether a person resides in Ontario, in another Canadian jurisdiction or internationally.
-Once a member is registered, they must meet additional requirements before they can practise independently – these include completion of the registration exam and obtaining a set number of clinical supervision and direct client contact hours.
+Once a registrant is registered, they must meet additional requirements before they can practise independently – these include completion of the registration exam and obtaining a set number of clinical supervision and direct client contact hours.
 The registration exam is only available in Canada.

 - Using the title that was conferred by CRPO in accordance with the Professional Practice Standards